-You do not have to be a florist, anthophile or a gardener, to be excited by the sight and smell of flowers.
-The love of flowers cuts across age and gender; flowers are a sign of love, gratitude, and beauty and are favoured plants the world over.
+You do not have to be a florist, anthophile, or gardener to be excited by the sight and smell of flowers.
+The love of flowers cuts across age and gender; flowers are a sign of love, gratitude, and beauty and are favoured worldwide.
 The following are six flower festivals that you must consider attending in Ontario.

 This is a delightful festival with a long history ranging back from the 1940s and is a story of friendship and gratitude.
-It began when the Dutch royal family sent a hundred thousand tulips to the city of Ottawa as a thank you note because Canadians had sheltered the future queen of Netherlands, Julianna during the second world war.
-While the Netherlands continued to send flowers (and still does to date) the festival only began in 1953.
+It began when the Dutch royal family sent a hundred thousand tulips to Ottawa as a thank-you note because Canadians had sheltered the future queen of the Netherlands, Julianna, during the second world war.
+While the Netherlands continued to send flowers (and still does to date), the festival only began in 1953.

 Lilac Festivals